MsMc24/G1/README.md

 **Step 5:** Students can then share their avatar introductions and respond on the forum.

 ## What is the forum? 🗣️🗣️🗣️

+👩🏼‍🤝‍👨🏻 A Hangout is a student learning community or forum designed to foster student interaction and conversation and  decrease students' affective that can be present in a face-to-face setting by using Voki speaking avatars.

+👩🏼‍🤝‍👨🏻 Each Hangout contains teacher chosen Topics for which students can respond with related Thoughts that are displayed with their speaking avatar by utilizing the text-to-speech function.

+👩🏼‍🤝‍👨🏻 Students can also then Reply to other student's Thoughts.

+👩🏼‍🤝‍👨🏻 These Thoughts are displayed in a teacher managed, conversational grid so that while it encourages dialogue and learning, the teacher is able to monitor the conversations.

 ## Learning objectives while using Voki in Class: 🏫